 Science and Engineering

-in NOAA’s Physical Sciences Division, won for leading the development of the 20th Century Reanalysis.
+in NOAA’s Physical Sciences Laboratory, won for leading the development of the 20th Century Reanalysis.
 Compo initiated the original idea behind the reanalysis (i.e., a reanalysis that relied only on surface pressure records and thus could extend back more than 100 years) and then managed and curated the large undertaking of creating of the reanalysis itself.
 This effort has inspired creation of a similar effort at the European Center for Medium-Range Weather Forecasts and thus has been international in its level of impact and influence.

 “Gil had the vision to see the need for a long, consistent climate record, the imagination to see that weather forecasting techniques could be useful even when observations were few and far between, the commitment to assemble the enormous resources required to implement the idea, and the generosity to involve everyone who became fascinated along the way,” his nominator wrote.

-in NOAA’s Global Monitoring Division, won for outstanding software development to support his division’s mission to collect and understand accurate, long-term atmospheric data.
+in NOAA’s Global Monitoring Laboratory, won for outstanding software development to support his division’s mission to collect and understand accurate, long-term atmospheric data.
 Hageman’s work includes creating, maintaining, modifying, and deploying code to acquire, transfer, and visualize atmospheric data collected worldwide.
-Hageman’s expertise in programming and his grasp of the global science conducted within the Global Monitoring Division have enabled the division to save hundreds of thousands of dollars in commercial software purchases avoided.
+Hageman’s expertise in programming and his grasp of the global science conducted within the Global Monitoring Laboratory have enabled the division to save hundreds of thousands of dollars in commercial software purchases avoided.
 And Hageman’s code, which allows for visualization of data, analysis, and much more, is far more flexible than what could be purchased.

 A Canadian government scientist, who wrote in support of Hageman’s award, called Hageman “an amazing asset for NOAA and CIRES,” noting that he is not only expert at data extraction, statistical analysis, and plotting, but he is invariably available to help create new and highly useful analysis tools for the global community.
 “We absolutely could not run this global network without him,” Hageman’s nominator wrote.